scottcarr/scottcarr.github.com/_posts/2013-2-10-flying-car-eula.md

 7. Go out of business since you're not making any sales

 You don't have to take my word for it.
 See this [video interview with Boeing CTO John Tracy](http://fora.tv/2012/10/30/Boeing_CTO_John_Tracy_The_Future_of_Flight)
 He's asked a question about flying cars towards the end.
+He says we have the technology to make flying cards but the problem is the pilots.
+Interpret that as you will.
 By the way, it's a really neat interview.
 I recommend watching the whole thing.